born2win685/Static-Timing-Analysis/README.md

 rat out 160 160 180 180
 ```

-Here, `clock clk 1000 50` signifies that `clk` is the primary input of the desin and it is a clock input.
-Here `clock` is a keyword.
-Always in openTimer, we assume that Clock starts fromlow and then goes high.
-Here, clk has a period of 1000ps/1ns and a 50% duty cycle.
+From `clock clk 1000 50` we can tell that `clk` is the primary input of the design and it is a clock input. *clock* is a keyword.
+We also assume in OpenTimer that clock goes from low to high.Here, clk has a period of 1000ps/1ns and a 50% duty cycle.

 <p align="center">
   <img src="/images/sta6.png">
 </p><br>

 Consider `at clk 0 500 0 500`.
-This signifies the arrival time of the clock.
+This signifies arrival time(at) of the clock.
 <p align="center">
   <img src="/images/sta7.png">
 </p><br>